mikedilger/chorus/docs/CONFIG.md

 Default is localhost

+### chorus_is_behind_a_proxy

+If chorus is behind a proxy like nginx, set this to true.
+In this case chorus will look for and trust the `X-Real-Ip` HTTP request header to get the real IP of the client.
+This header MUST exist or the connection will not be served.

+Default is false.

 ### use_tls

 If true, chorus will handle TLS, running over HTTPS.
 If false, chorus run over HTTP.